02abhishekchoudhary/45-day-frontend/JavaScript/notes.md

 - UNDEFINED: Memory allocated for variable but not initialized.

 - In case of arrow function hoisting will not take place.
 Its behave just like a variable.

+# How functions works in JS

+- Global ececution context is created.
+- Memory phase
+- Code phase
+- function pushed into call stack
+- function poped out from call stack
+- At the end GEC and call stack deleted